ionos-deploy-now/documentation/content/docs/index.md

 1. **Connect your GitHub account.** We ask you for the permission to install the [IONOS Deploy Now App](https://github.com/apps/ionos-deploy-now) to your repositories.

 1. **Select your deployment source.** We can deploy either repositories within your GitHub account or any public third party repository.
 No repository at hand?
-Deploy one of our samples [Link to "samples".
+Deploy one of our [samples](/docs/framework-samples/).
 ![Screenshot from source selection step](/source-selection.jpg)

 1. **Configure the deployment.** Deploy Now scans your repository to detect the framework and the dist folder.
 In case we are not able to identify them, we ask you to provide them explicitly.